asuyanto/tswd-portfolio/final-project-part-two.md

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

-I hope my target audience is technologist in AI and/or food production.
+I hope my target audience are technologists in AI, agriculture, and supply chain.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.

-Text here!
+I identified 3 individuals to interview are an IT student, a professional in supply chain, and a sociologist because I want to know the view from technology feasibility, the implementation in supply chain, and also the social impacts.

 | Goal | Questions to Ask |
 |------|------------------|